lordmilko/dots/README.md

 * I think the #compdef in the _themer file indicates its related to zsh! check that out. somehow related to the zsh completion system?
 * Vim airline themes.
 Does vim have a package manager? (https://github.com/vim-airline/vim-airline-themes)
 * Remove colors- folder from .vim
+* When you open something in darkpx and go to a different desktop, you get a circle instead of a custom icon.
+Go back to the theme the original icons came from and see how it handled it

 # How it All Works
 ```